ImEins/reparationscooter_NestJS/README.md

 ## Description

-This is a small GraphQL API Developped By NestJS that can store, update or delete two entites (Scooter, Repair) which they have a many-to-many relation.
+This is a small GraphQL API developped by NestJS Framework.
+This API can store, update or delete two entites (Scooter, Repair) which they have a many-to-many relation.

 ## Notes